tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 They unfold slowly.

-Most careers are not destroyed by sudden irrelevance.
-They drift, adjust, adapt.
-Most people are not replaced overnight.
+Most careers are not destroyed overnight.
 Most feared outcomes never materialize in the extreme form we imagine.

-Yet we live reacting to those hypotheticals.

-So we chase more knowledge.
-More reinvention.
-More proof that we are not average.
+Yet we live reacting to those hypotheticals, chasing constant reinvention as proof that we are not average.

 Maybe the quiet truth is this: